mrandrewandrade/blog/_posts/2016-02-16-generalized-solution-to-multi-echelon-inventory-decisions.md

 5\. find alternative storage

-Given that option 1, 2, and 5 are not feasable there is option 3 (the base case) and option 4.
+Given that option 1, 2, and 5 are not feasible there is option 3 (the base case) and option 4.

 Variables